Updated September 17, 2025

 When to Visit

 Like the rest of Thailand, the best time to visit Bang Kao Beach in Koh Samui is during the dry season between November to February.
 However, March and early November are also ideal times for fewer tourists.
+The dry season is characterized by pleasant, sunny weather with lower humidity, offering perfect conditions for enjoying the beach and a variety of outdoor activities.

 Related article: The Best Time to Visit Koh Samui: A Season-by-Season Guide